 Performance evaluation is the evaluation of an individual's current or past performance according to the criteria specified for him.
 Performance evaluation is the process of quantifying the efficiency and effectiveness of operations (Sarabi et al., 2023).
 The process of measuring and evaluating performance in executive agencies within the framework of principles and scientific concepts of urban planning to achieve organizational goals and tasks in the form of executive programs.
 Performance evaluation is the measurement of performance by comparing the current situation with the desired situation based on predetermined indicators that themselves have certain characteristics.
-Performance evaluation is the effectiveness of activities (Gheitarany et al., 2013).
+Performance evaluation in the organizational dimension is usually synonymous with the effectiveness of activities (Gheitarany et al., 2013).